tinaponting/Genesis-child-themes-3/README.md

 Themes:
 * Stella - A common themes, too smal for my taste, but someone else? likes it!
 * Blushing - A  common theme for femine touch.
 * Lovely - A common woamn theme with blavk meny.
+* Xposure - A photo theme, never used by me.